 Embrace the challenge

 Life is filled with challenging moments, and know this is just a bump in the road.
 With every new obstacle that is overcome, embrace the challenge, and know that you are providing a loving home for your furry friend to call home.
 Likewise, the joys of pet ownership come with many ups and downs, but the joy is immeasurable.

 New pet transitions: a new chapter for all family members

 New pet transitions are an opportunity for growth for the pet owner, as much as for the pet.
-Just remember that your pet is in a brand new environment that they are not familiar with.
-But by taking the time to prepare, and let your pet trust and explore, it can make for a happy, healthy and fun living environment for all.
+Just remember that your pet is in a brand new environment that they’re not familiar with.
+But by taking the time to prepare, and let your pet trust and explore, it can make for a happy, healthy, and fun environment for all.